malharinamdar/DiabetesCare-AI/README.md

 Random forest was used due to its higher accuracy and robustness to overfitting, along with SMOTE(synthetic minority oversampling technique) due to imbalanced dataset.

+### Gemini
+Necessary library imports were done which involved the use of importing google.genrativeai and the use of GOOGLE_API_KEY.
+Used Gemini-1.5-flash outputting maximum of 4096 tokens at one request.

+### Deploy